 - ESTCube-1 is a space program that uses this operating system.

-- Network protocols, sensor drivers, data acquisition tools are part of component libraries.
+- Network protocols, sensor drivers, and data acquisition tools are part of component libraries.

-- Mostly use wireless sensor networks as its architecture designed in that way.
+- Mostly use, wireless sensor networks as its architecture is designed in that way.

-- Large scale use of this operating system contributes to simulate algorithms and protocols.
+- Large-scale use of this operating system contributes to simulating algorithms and protocols.

-The demands of diverse IoT operating systems are increasing day by day.
-Fuchsia is a microkernel-based operating system sum up with effective connectivity solutions.
-Fuchsia runs well in low powered devices.
+The demands for diverse IoT operating systems are increasing day by day.
+Fuchsia is a microkernel-based operating system summed up with effective connectivity solutions.
+Fuchsia runs well on low-powered devices.
 IT specialists are guessing that there is a possibility that Fuchsia might replace Android OS in the near future.

 Insight of Fuchsia

-- Use of Node.js on operating system ensures application to run on the phone, tablets as well as IoT devices.
+- The use of Node.js on the operating system ensures applications run on phones, tablets, and IoT devices.

-- The development language of this operating system is Dart, Go, Rust, C, C++.
+- The development language of this operating system is Dart, Go, Rust, C, and C++.